Warning for up to 5cm of snow in Dublin and eastern counties

 Ice formations on the Cooley mountains in Co Louth on Monday.
 Photograph: Niall Carson/PA Wire

-Up to 5cm of snow could fall in eastern counties today and tomorrow as a status yellow weather warning remains in place.
+Up to 5cm of snow could fall in eastern counties in the next 48 hours as a status yellow weather warning has been extended .

 Met Éireann’s snow and ice weather alert covers Dublin, Wicklow, Meath, Louth, Kildare, and Monaghan.
 The warning, in place until 6pm on Wednesday, forecasts snow accumulations of between two and five centimetres.